MaccolZicoSol/loa-logs-kr/README.md

 #### Q: Help, my issue isn't listed here.

-A: Create an issue here on GitHub, or send a message in the #troubleshooting channel on Discord. [(invite)](https://discord.gg/HMtnzPFHTG)
+A: Create an issue here on GitHub, or send a message in the #loa-logs-kr channel on Discord. [(invite)](https://discord.gg/sbSa3pkDF5)

 #### Q: Is it really "blazingly fast"?